quicwg/base-drafts/draft-ietf-quic-transport.md

 on the network path throughout the duration of a connection.
 The spin bit is only present in the short packet header, since it is possible to measure the initial RTT of a connection by observing the handshake.
-Therefore, the spin bit will appear after version negotiation and connection establishment are completed.
-On-path measurement and use of the Latency Spin Bit is further discussed in {{QUIC-MANAGEABILITY}}.
+Therefore, the spin bit is available after version negotiation and connection establishment are completed.
+On-path measurement and use of the latency spin bit is further discussed in {{QUIC-MANAGEABILITY}}.

-The spin bit uses a single bit in the first byte of the short header.
-The location of the bit and procedures for how to set it by clients and servers are defined in {{short-header}}.

 Implementations MAY select to not implement the full spin bit functionality.
 In that case they are only REQUIRED to implement what is defined for the spin bit when it is disabled.

 Each endpoint unilaterally decides if the spin bit is enabled or disabled for a connection.
-Implementations SHOULD allow administrators of clients and servers to disable the spin bit either globally or on a per-connection basis.
+Implementations MUST allow administrators of clients and servers to disable the spin bit either globally or on a per-connection basis.
 Even when the spin bit is not disabled by the administrator implementations MUST disable the spin bit on a randomly chosen fraction of connections.
-However, connections could be configured to explicitly enable spinning, for example in the case of explicit customer support and debugging.
 The random selection process SHOULD be designed such that on average the spin bit is disabled for at least one eighth of network paths.
 The selection process should be externally unpredictable but consistent for any given combination of source and destination address and port.
 The selection process performed at the beginning of the connection SHOULD be applied for all paths used by the connection.

 In case multiple connections share the same five-tuple, i.e. same source and destination IP address and UDP port the setting of the spin bit needs to be